 uPVC and aluminium frames are better alternatives as they are monsoon friendly, which is especially helpful in tropical countries.

 Sleeping through a storm is delightful isn’t it?
 But no!
 You’re kept awake by slamming doors, rattling panels, and whistling windows.
 These are common occurrences in many places of South East Asia during the monsoon seasons and they are frustrating.

-Plus with high wind speeds, how could you leave your home for a holiday without worrying about your window giving way or a door swinging open?
+Plus with high wind speeds, how could you leave your house for a holiday without worrying about your window giving way or a door swinging open?

-Most home window and door systems rely only on one point of reinforcement – the latch.
+Most windows rely only on one point – the latch.
 And that’s dangerous because it’s too much pressure.
 Having a galvanised steel reinforcement running through a uPVC frame would be a good safety feature to consider if you want to prevent your windows falling apart in strong winds.

 Most uPVC windows also come with a multi-point locking system to secure the window in at least three different locations.
 Sealing the window tightly shut will prevent any rattling so you can finally sleep soundly.

 Door handles, hinges and bolts take a beating because of their frequent use and handling.
 You wouldn’t want to scrimp your money here, then end up having to change your hinge when your door slams and it breaks.
 Or the latch coming loose and your door opening wide…

 It’s best to get quality hardware that can survive in tough conditions so you can rest assured that your home is taken care of by your doors and windows.